kksgandhi/personal_site/productivity paradox.md

-Thinking about productivity rather than actually being productive
+Thinking about productivity takes away time you can actually be productive

+That said, it's useful to think about [[productivity - tools]] in easy times, that way when you have to crunch you have access to things that make you fast